MirzaAtharBaig/Xilinx-FFT-with-IQ-data-from-xilinx-DDS/README.md

 # Xilinx-FFT-with-IQ-data-from-xilinx-DDS
 This project implements Fast Fourier Transform (FFT) of IQ data using xilinx FFT 9.0 and xilinx DDS compiler cores.
 # How to use it
-1-Download/clone the project
+1-Download/clone the project.

 2-Open Vivado IDE in local directory which contains the downloaded project
       Open Vivado IDE
-      Change the work directory of Vivado thorugh tcl console. type "cd <address of downloaded project folder>" 3-Now go to tool->run tcl script
+      Change the work directory of Vivado thorugh tcl console. type "cd <address of downloaded project folder>".

+3-Now go to tool->run tcl script
       This will build the project and create the block design with default settings.